 Your Children’s python will also fast before shedding like other snakes.

-A low wattage heat mat on the bottom of your snake’s enclosure will provide the temperature gradient that they need.
-The inside surface, just above the mat, should measure 85F – 95F degrees.
+A low wattage heat mat on the bottom of a part of your snake’s enclosure will provide the temperature gradient that they need.
+The inside surface, just above the mat, should measure 85° F to 95° F.

 You don’t really have to bother with other lights for your Children’s python — the room lights and normal daylight should be enough.
-Remember that your Children’s python is a nocturnal creature, so if you don’t really see it during the day, don’t start to stress.
+Remember that your Children’s python is a nocturnal creature, so if you don’t really see it during the day, don’t stress.

-The substrate for your Children’s python should be at least 1” deep and fresh water should always be available.
+The substrate for your Children’s python should be at least 1″ deep and fresh water should always be available.
 You can choose from the various substrates available, although sand is a good idea.
 As with other snakes, cedar is a huge no-no.